hortonworks/cloudbreak/docs/index.md

 * Google Cloud Storage
 * Google Cloud Storage JSON API

-When creating GCC credentials in Cloudbreak you will have to provide the email address of the Service Account and the project ID (from Google Developers Console - Projects) where the service account is created.
+When creating GCP credentials in Cloudbreak you will have to provide the email address of the Service Account and the project ID (from Google Developers Console - Projects) where the service account is created.
 You'll also have to upload the generated P12 file and provide an OpenSSH formatted public key that will be used as an SSH key.

 <!--accounts.md-->